PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 A **shell script is a text file** containing a **sequence of shell commands**.
 It is executed by a shell interpreter like **`bash`**, **`sh`** or **`zsh`**.
 # What is Shell Scripting?
 Shell Scripting is the process of writing and creating shell scripts.
 It involves using shell syntax and commands to develop automation scripts that perform tasks on the system.
 It involves writing scripts using shell commands to perform a series of tasks.
-# Why Use Shell Scripting?
+# Use Cases of Shell Scripting
-- **Automate Repetitive Tasks** - Save time by automating backups, installations, and updates.
+- **Automate Repetitive Tasks** - Save time by automating backups, installations & updates.
 - **Simplify Commands** - Combine multiple commands into a single script.
-- **System Administration** - Manage users, files, and services efficiently.
+- **System Administration** - Manage users, files & services efficiently.
 - **Periodic Monitoring** - Automatically check system health regularly.
 - **Alerts and Notifications** - Get alerts for issues like low disk space.
 - **Troubleshooting and Audits** - Identify problems and maintain logs.